In mid-October, 1861, in a closed room inside the

 On the Fourth of July, the boys of Company K killed a large soft-shelled turtle which was turned into "Snapper

+south bank.
 Frequent conversations across the river were held by the boys in blue with those in gray.

 Bragg was on the move from that point toward Louisville, and McCook's division, along with the Army of the Ohio,

 followed him, the 77th entering the city on September 26.
 Louisville was a scene of great activity, along with the reorganization

 of the army.
 The Army was split into three corps, General McCook to command the First Corps or left wing of the army.
 The

 77th was still in the Fifth Brigade of the Second Division, now in the First Corps.

 Sept 29, Col E. N. Kirk, who had been seriously wounded at Shiloh, returned to command his old brigade.
 Col. Stumbaugh, who

 had taken over the brigade during Kirk's absence, reverted to the command of the 77th.